DraftKings Promo Code: Bet $5, Get $100 in Bonus Bets for NBA and NHL Playoffs

 - Qualifying wager must be at least $5 at odds of -500 or longer.

-- No DraftKings promo code is required — the offer applies automatically.
+- Four $25 bonus bets are issued win or lose on the qualifying wager.

-- Four $25 bonus bets ($100 total) are issued within 72 hours of your first bet settling.
+- Bonus bets arrive within 72 hours of the qualifying wager settling.

 - Bonus bets expire seven days from issuance.